-The family-friendly resort is easy to get to from the neighbouring ski areas of Perisher, Guthega and Blue Cow.
-There are also two cross-country skiing trails nearby to explore; a 2 km beginner trail, and a 4 km beginner/intermediate trail, where you can enjoy wilderness areas at your own pace.
+The family-friendly resort is easy to get to from the neighbouring ski areas of Perisher Valley, Guthega and Blue Cow.
+There are also two cross-country skiing trails nearby to explore; a 2km beginner trail, and a 4km beginner/intermediate trail, where you can enjoy wilderness areas at your own pace.

 Hiking and bushwalking

-Bushwalking and hiking is a popular activity in the warmer months.
-The Mount Piper Trail has a snowshoe trail during snow season but it’s also a nice, easy walk out of season.
-The track is about 5 km long and takes less than three hours to complete.
+Bushwalking and hiking are popular activities in the warmer months.
+The Mount Piper Trail has a snowshoe trail during snow season but it’s also an enjoyable walk out of season.
+The track is about 5km long and takes less than three hours to complete.